mcalmette/SEC_Parser/Ratios.md

 # Ratio Analysis #

 The following documentation lists the formulas for the used ratios.
 These are intended to help compare different parts of the financial statement.
-Liquidity ratios

 Ratio source: _ESSENTIALS OF COPRORATE FINANCE 10TH EDITION: ROSS, WESTERFIELD, JORDAN_

 ## Liquidity Ratios ##
+Liquidity ratios help identify a company's ability to meet short term debt obligations.
+These ratios are sometimes referred to as short-term solvency measures.

 _Current Ratio = Current Assets / Current Liabilities_